 Libby Davies was a Member of Parliament for Vancouver East from 1997 – 2015.
 During that time she served as House Leader, Deputy Leader (2007-2015), and Official Opposition Spokesperson for Health.
 Ms. Davies is invited as a guest lecturer on a variety of topics related to government, situation related to drugs and HIV/AIDS and Tuberculosis.

 Elle Ting joined the Board of Governors on January 1, 2019 as the elected Chair of the Education Council.
-She commenced her second term on Jan 1, 2020.
-Ms. Ting joined VCC as an English instructor in 2004 and was department head of Humanities for four years before becoming an Instructional Associate with the Centre of Teaching, Learning, and Research in 2015.
+She commenced her third term on Jan 1, 2021.
+Elle joined VCC as an English instructor in 2004 and was department head of Humanities for four years before becoming an Instructional Associate with the Centre of Teaching, Learning, and Research in 2015.
 An erstwhile career student, she completed a B.A. and an M.A. in English (UBC), a B.Ed. in Secondary English Instruction (UBC), and a Ph.D. in Media Studies (UWO).
 She has chaired VCC's Research Ethics Board (REB) since 2015.

 Mahin Rashid Appointed Member Term: July 31, 2018 to July 31, 2021

 Mahin Rashid is a strategic leader, dedicating her career to organizations that create a positive impact in community.
 Currently, she is the Director of Business Planning and Performance at Vancity.
 Her previous roles include an Accessibility and Inclusion Consultant for the Presidents Group, a network of BC business leaders working to recruit and retain diverse talent, and a Director of Revenue Development at United Way, an organization focused on poverty alleviation and community development.

 Mahin is a long-standing and active volunteer with a variety of organizations such as Big Sisters of Canada and the Vancouver Foundation.
 She has a passion for social and economic inclusion.